How Safe Is Your School's Reopening Plan? Here's What To Look For

 Look for: Outdoor recess in small supervised groups

 Kids need to run, play and take breaks, says Kullar.
-And "we know, outdoor time is less risky than indoor time," she says.
+And "we know outdoor time is less risky than indoor time," she says.
 Most of our experts agree — recess should take place outside, ideally with enough room for kids to socially distance, so they can remove their masks.

-If kids can't stay six feet apart while on recess, our experts agreed they should not remove their masks, especially if they are inside.
+If kids can't stay 6 feet apart while at recess, our experts agreed they should not remove their masks, especially if inside.

 Kullar advises staggering recess times, sending kids out in "small, supervised groups."
 And everyone should immediately wash hands when reentering the building, she adds.